 Looking after our mental health whilst socially distancing and self-isolating

-To reduce the risk of infection from Coronavirus, the government has recommended that the general public, along with certain vulnerable groups, engage in social distancing and for those with symptoms of Coronavirus to self-isolate.
+To reduce the risk of infection from Coronavirus, the government introduced measures that mean that we must engage in social distancing and, for those with symptoms of Coronavirus, to self-isolate.
+Although the government are starting to ease restrictions, many activities are still limited.
 We know that there are wider impacts of the social-distancing measures, including economic impacts, social impacts through loss of contact and loss of routine or enjoyable social activity and specifically, impacts on mental health.

 Although this is a time of uncertainty, following reliable sources of information from central and local government and the NHS, and avoiding sources of information which are prone to sensationalise, can help to reduce anxiety and provide clarity.